davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 - You will be prompted for your password, and afterwards, you should see the contents of your home directory once again.

-- The command-line terminal should show up on the bottom of your screen.
+- The command-line terminal (also called a _shell_) should show up on the bottom of your screen.
 Here's what mine looks like:

   <img src="figures/dchiu__SSH__149_165_174_87_.png" width="400px" />

-  Before "windows" were invented, the terminal was the _only_ user interface to operating systems.
-We use it to do everything that you can do with windows: accessing your files and folders, running and quitting programs, editing files, etc. Because the Linux server that I provided is "headless" (i.e., stripped down OS that doesn't support windows and graphical interfaces), you need to know the basics of how to navigate the command line.
+  Before "windows" were invented, the shell was the _only_ user interface to operating systems.
+We use it to do everything that you can do with windows: accessing your files and folders, running and quitting programs, editing files, etc. Because the Linux server that I provided is "headless" (i.e., stripped down OS that doesn't support windows and graphical interfaces), you need to know the basics of how to navigate the command-line shell.

+- There are some shell commands that you can play with.
+Some more useful than others.
+For instance:
+  - `w`: prints a list of users currently logged in to the server.
+  - `uptime`: displays how long the system has been running.
+  - `uname -a`: displays the information for the OS kernel.
+  - `top`: displays the usage of the machine's resources.
+It lists the processes that are the "top" resource consumers.
+Type `q` to exit.
+  - `ps x`: displays the processes you have running.
+  - `ps aux`: displays the all processes on the system.

 - Before we get started, print this cheatsheet so you have it in front of you.
 It doesn't include *all* the commands that are available, but it does cover the essentials:

   - [Command-line cheat sheet](https://commons.wikimedia.org/wiki/File:Unix_command_cheatsheet.pdf)